amanraj069/amanraj069/README.md

 ### Beyond the Code
   - Open-source believer, always ready to collaborate on projects that matter
   - Currently mastering **Kubernetes** and **Microservices Architecture**
-  - Based in **Patna, Bihar, India** — building global solutions from the heart of India

 ---

 ## Tech Stack: